micro-manager/micro-manager.github.io/_pages/CoolLED.md

 On Windows:

--   Download the file media/CoolLED-pE-inf.zip from here:
+-   Download the file CoolLED-pE-inf.zip from here:
     [www.coolled.com](http://www.coolled.com) and unzip the
     `CoolLED-pE.inf` and `.cat` files.
 You may need to ask CoolLED for access to the download area.